About Salt Spring Island

 So, a little bit about me, and my relationship to Salt Spring Island...

 More than any other place in the world, Salt Spring seems to reflect all aspects of me - the business person, the closet writer, the amateur photographer, the girl that likes to flop about in comfy clothes and doesn't always wear make-up.
-I'm the gregarious girl who loves to host her "eastern" (that includes Vancouver) friends and family on weekends, play cards on Tuesday evenings with a girlfriend, meet up with neighbors on Friday night for Chinese food at Sam's, or take Purdy for a walk with her friends on the other side of the island.
+I'm the gregarious girl who loves to host her "eastern" (that includes Vancouver) friends and family on weekends, play cards on Tuesday evenings with a girlfriend, meet up with neighbors on Friday night for Chinese food, or take Luis for a walk with his friends on the other side of the island.
 But I'm also the loner who loves nothing better than solitary dog walks in the forest or on the beach, the refreshing smell of our very special air, the quiet serenity of our island, the sound of raindrops on the skylights, ferry fog horns, and privacy.

 Salt Spring Island – it seems to attract the most amazing array of people from all walks of life – but also to bring out the best in each of us.
 It's full of the most amazing, lively, literate, artistic and articulate brainy people you'll ever want to meet.
 Its rainforests, arbutus trees, split rail fences, vineyards, grazing sheep, homemade jams and breads, organic veggies and cheeses—well, just about the whole thing—can take your breath away.